Last Updated on 19 April 2021

 Chiang Mai, Thailand

 If you are in search of a slower pace of life, beautiful landscapes, adventurous activities, irresistible food, extravagant temples, and retail therapy, then Chiang Mai needs to be on your list of places to visit this year!
 Surrounded by jungle cladded mountains, Chiang Mai is a walled city located in northern Thailand famed for it’s unique fortifications and intricate Buddhist temples.
-There are a multitude of options for day trips from the city and boundless things to do in Chiang Mai itself.
+There are a multitude of options for day trips from the city and boundless things to do in Chiang Mai itself, making it the perfect stop on any itinerary for Thailand.
 It is home to the most fantastic night bazaar which brings the city to life in the evening, where you can purchase all types of knick-knacks, clothes, and food!
 If you fancy an encounter with an elephant, then Chiang Mai is the perfect spot, but be sure to do your research and visit an ethical elephant sanctuary.

 Hoi An, Vietnam